How to write an eBook and publish it

 Here is a fast and easy way to write your eBook:

-• Write your first draft – This can take anything between three months and a year (or more), depending on your other life commitments.
-Get your head down and focus on just getting the words on the page.
+- Write your first draft – This can take anything between three months and a year (or more), depending on other commitments.
+Get your head down and just focus on writing.

 Once your shiny manuscript is complete, it's time to get it ready for publication.